patrick-klima/selenium-framework-boilerplate/README.md

 # Selenium Framework Boilerplate

-This project aims to provide a Selenium WebDriver skeleton for writing maintainable tests.
+This project aims to provide a modern Selenium WebDriver skeleton for writing maintainable tests.
 New projects can clone this code and start with a solid foundation.

 ## Features